chris9740/swiftdns/README.md

 Swiftdns will look for our blacklist rules inside `.list` files located in `/etc/swiftdns/filters/`.

-**Important:** You need to restart the service after creating or modifying any of these files for the changes to take effect.
+**Note:** Filter files are automatically reloaded when changed (hot reload).
+This feature is enabled by default through the `notify` feature.
+If you've disabled this feature, you'll need to restart the service after creating or modifying any filter files.

 ### Getting Started with Preset Filters